 INTRODUCTORY STATEMENT AND CONSENT WAIVER

 Hello, my name is _____ and I am a member of the Commonwealth of Massachusetts’ Restrictive Housing Oversight Committee.
 I am on this committee as the_________ designee, because of my experience in _____.
-This committee’s job is to gather information regarding the use of restrictive housing in correctional institutions and to determine the impact of restrictive housing here in the Commonwealth.
-I am here today to learn more about restrictive housing from the perspective of incarcerated individuals.
-Would you be willing to answer some questions about your experiences with restrictive housing?
+This committee’s job is to gather information regarding the impact of restrictive housing in the Commonwealth and recommend ways to minimize its use and improve outcomes.
+I am here today to learn more about restrictive housing and other segregated confinement from the perspective of incarcerated individuals.
+Would you be willing to answer some questions about your experiences?

+In our questions, we will use the term Special Management Unit or SMU, by which we mean a unit that separates people from the general population due to a sanction or due to perceived risk; suich a unit may or may not be called restrictive housing.
 Any information you share with me is confidential, to the extent that your name and other identifying information will not be made public, except if you share any information about thoughts or plans to hurt yourself or someone else, which I will have to share with ____ to ensure the safety of all.
 If you are willing to speak with me, would you please read this waiver and if you would like to speak with me please sign and date the document?

 [Present waiver to be signed]